Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Syria and Iraq

 Syria provides a critical land route for Iran to transfer weapons to Hezbollah in Lebanon.
 That was endangered when rebels and ISIS threatened the regime of Syrian President Bashar Assad.
-Iran sent troops and instructed Hezbollah to send fighters to defend the regime.
+Iran sent troops and instructed Hezbollah to send fighters to defend the government.
 Iran also sought to use the chaos of the civil war to establish bases in Syria to facilitate the transfer of materiel to Hezbollah and to create forward positions from which to threaten Israel.

 Israel made clear it would not stand by while Iran created facts on the ground in Syria.
 Throughout the civil war, Israel bombed Iranian convoys, bases, and troops.
 When Iran began to use bases in Iraq as well, Israel demonstrated its military reach and commitment to preventing Iran from threatening it from third countries by attacking weapons and ammunition depots controlled by Iraqi militias with ties to Iran (Business Insider, August 26, 2019).
 In 2021, Israel became increasingly concerned that Iran may deploy up to 200 long-range missiles in Iraq (Jerusalem Post, February 16, 2021).